3 years full-time. Sandwich: 4 years; Part-time; 5 years

 For detailed information about studying this course at UCLan, please see the course handbook for your year of entry:

 Tuition Fees are per year unless otherwise stated and may be subject to increase annually in line with UK Retail Price Index inflation rate

 For 2016/17 fees please refer to our fees page.

 Our courses draw upon a broad base of knowledge and skills across health, science and social sciences within UCLan and links with organisations outside of the university, including the food industry, regional and international charities, environmental health and the NHS.

 The Personal Fitness Training Pathway is endorsed by Skills Active and has REPS accreditation.
 The Human Nutrition Pathway is currently seeking accreditation from the Association for Nutrition.

 A variety of assessment methods are used including coursework, case studies, presentations, examinations and reflective portfolios.

 With an increasing importance placed on the preventative medicine sectors, graduates of this course are highly sought after as they are trained in methods to prevent and reduce disease through exercise and nutritional intervention programmes.

 You’ll have the opportunity to work with professional sports clubs and athletes.
 You’ll also have the opportunity to undertake work experience or research opportunities abroad via student exchange programmes.
 We have links with universities in the United States, Canada and Spain, offering the opportunity for students to live and study Year 2 abroad.

 We are committed to delivering academic learning of the highest quality, helping you to stretch your mind and fulfil your university ambitions.
-Please take a look at our staff profiles: Stephanie Dillon, Darrell Brooks, Steve Atkins, Howard Hurst, Nicola Lowe, Carol Wallace.
+Please take a look at our staff profiles: Stephanie Dillon, Darrell Brooks, Howard Hurst, Nicola Lowe, Carol Wallace.